-The Hong Kong Legislative Council has dropped plans to ban vaping products—at least for now.
+The Hong Kong Legislative Council has dropped plans for a total vaping product ban—at least for now.
 Vaping and harm reduction advocates have been fighting the proposed ban since it was announced more than 19 months ago in a speech by Hong Kong’s chief executive.

 The Bills Committee on Smoking of the Legislative Council ended discussions over the bill to ban e-cigarettes and heated tobacco products (HTPs, also known as heat-not-burn products) last week.
 The committee had been working on the bill since March 2019, holding six meetings and three public hearings, according to the Manila Standard.